MattiaPugliatti/corto/README.md

 Once you pull the repository from GitHub and you get the data folder from Google Drive, its directory should look as follows:

-- corto
-	- functions (from GitHub)
+-src/corto  (from GitHub)
 	- rendering
-    		- inputGeneration
 	- gnc
-        - input (from GitHub)
+- settings (from GitHub)
 	- ALL.txt
 - data (downloaded from the above link on Google Drive) -scenarios
 - README.md (from GitHub)

 The "rendering" folder contains the main rendering Python function: RenderFromTxt.py.
 This function shall be run within the specific .blend of the scenario of interest (or from command), reading the setup expressed in the "All.txt" input file.
 The function position correctly positions the body, camera, and light in the scene for each setup defined within a geometry.txt file, which is contained in every scenario.
 For simplicity, a file is provided for all toy problems named "Cloud_2023_12_06_20_16_48.txt".